annabehling/multi_bowtie/README.md

 ## Running
 Now, to perform the stringent mapping with Bowtie 2.
 What makes this mapping highly stringent is the allowance of zero mismatches during the mapping process.

 The first step is to build a reference database from the gene sequences that the quality filtered reads will be mapped against.
-Move to the directory where the reference gene sequences `gene_file.fasta` are, and run:
+In the directory containing the reference gene sequences `gene_file.fasta`, quality filtered reads, and scripts, run:
 ```
 bowtie2-build -f gene_file.fasta db_name
 ```